Chinonsoprisca/LITA_CAPSTONE_PROJECT2/README.md

 ### Project Overview
 ---
-In this project, I am tasked with analysing sales performance of a retail store. it involves exploring sales data to uncover key insights, such as top-selling products, regional performance, and monthly sales trends.
-The goal is to produce an interactive Power BI dashboard that highlights these findings.
+Customer Segmentation for a Subscription Service: This project involves analyzing customer data for a subscription service to identify segments and trends.
+The goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
+The final deliverable is a Power BI dashboard that presents this analysis.

 ### Data Source
 ---
-The data used is Lita_Capsule_Dataset (SalesData), which was shared by Ladies In Tech Africa (LITA) through LMS, to be downloaded by her enrolled Data Analysis Students for the Lita_Capsule_Project.
+The data used is Lita_Capsule_Dataset (CustomerData), which was shared by Ladies In Tech Africa (LITA) through LMS, to be downloaded by her enrolled Data Analysis Students for the Lita_Capsule_Project.

 ### Tools Used
 ---